 thus making Maulana Muhammad Alis as the first proper translation

 by a Muslim.
-(See this review at the islamic-paths.org
+(This review was at this link of the islamic-paths.org website,

 The next major translation, that of Marmaduke